datastructures-js/binary-search-tree/README.md

 ### remove
 O(log(n))

 removes a node from the tree by its value.
 The function will first find the node that corresponds to the value and then remove it.
-AVL tree will rotate nodes properly if the tree becomes unbalanced during deletion.
+AVL tree will rotate nodes properly if the tree becomes unbalanced.

 ```js
 nums.remove(20); // true